-How To Use IMS Documents and Get Involved
+How To Use 1EdTech Documents and Get Involved

-The IMS Global Learning Consortium (IMS GLC) invites interested parties and organizations to engage with the IMS GLC Public community.
+The 1EdTech Consortium (1EdTech GLC) invites interested parties and organizations to engage with the 1EdTech GLC Public community.
 Our goal is widespread, mainstream use of learning technology interoperability standards across the globe, and to develop systems and services to accelerate adoption.
-Please contact us if you have some ideas on how IMS GLC can improve its policies and procedures to achieve this end.
+Please contact us if you have some ideas on how 1EdTech GLC can improve its policies and procedures to achieve this end.

-The following paragraphs describe how to use the IMS Global Learning Consortium (IMS GLC) published documents, including descriptions of the intent of the usage license and copyright legends.
-The license and usage legends may evolve over time based on the desires of the IMS GLC Members and the needs of the global community of users of IMS GLC works.
+The following paragraphs describe how to use the 1EdTech Consortium (1EdTech GLC) published documents, including descriptions of the intent of the usage license and copyright legends.
+The license and usage legends may evolve over time based on the desires of the 1EdTech GLC Members and the needs of the global community of users of 1EdTech GLC works.

 - Background - Open Interoperability Standards

 Sometimes there is confusion of the term 'open' as used in the world of interoperability standards especially in comparison to 'open source' software.
 Whereas a typical and desired feature of open source software is customization, this is not a desired feature in an interface or data specification that is to be used for enforcing interoperability.
 Whereas some implementers of interoperability specifications may wish to experiment by customizing, the large majority want assurances that if they implement the standard that they will achieve interoperability.
 'Open' in the context of interoperability standards therefore means openly available to those who wish to implement to achieve interoperability.

 - Background - The Role of 1EdTech GLC